kristi11/ww-filament/README.md

 * Profile editing (change on Adminpanelprovider.php)
 * Permission management for user roles (change on RoleResource.php)
 * User resource editing and deleting have been disabled (change on UserResource.php)
-* Heroresource editing and deleting have been disabled (change on HeroResource.php)
+* Hero resource editing and deleting have been disabled (change on HeroResource.php)
+* User role editing and deleting have been disabled (change on RoleResource.php)

 <h3 align="center">Witty workflow</h3>

   <p align="center">